Dianamod/Coffeeshop-sales-Project/README.md

 # Python Analysis

-In Python I used such libraries as Pandas and Matplotlib for data manipulation and data visualization.
+In Python, I utilized libraries like Pandas for data manipulation and Matplotlib for data visualization.

-I used python to find out the following questions:
+I used Python to answer the following questions:

 Total transactions by month